 Once you have chosen which country to target overseas, you must adapt your website to this country.
 On a technical level, you need to decide which type of domain to use, whether to have a specific address only for that country or use the existing UK domain and give it a foreign meaning.
 For domain choice and everything related to technical SEO, it really is essential to rely on professionals.

 You must also remember to monitor the various search engines used in the countries that interest you: in China, for example, Baidu is used much more than Google; in Russia, Yandex is popular, and in the USA, Bing is widely used.
 Furthermore, the browser algorithms differ and can change quickly, so it is important to keep up with the updates of these search engines.

 For successful selling overseas, it is essential to stand out from other companies and highlight the advantages of your company compared to competitors.
 It is advantageous to study the competitors, what they are offering, and their overseas market penetration.
 This is the only way to get an idea of competing markets for that country and help you understand the best ways of highlighting and making your company stand out.

 In an international SEO project for the global market, the study of the clients and customers is of paramount importance.
-In this phase, the company needs to study the public's demographic, cultural and linguistic characteristics and look for a segment where to address its offer.
+In this phase, the company needs to study the public's demographic, cultural and linguistic characteristics and look for a segment which to address its offer.
 Just bear in mind that research habits and intentions overseas may be totally different from those in the market at home.